Skip to main content

 Tools

-Playwright, Cypress, Selenium
+Playwright, Cypress, Selenium, Android (App)

 UI tests verify the behaviour of the user interface: clicks, form inputs, state changes.
 In modern SPA frameworks like React or Vue, UI tests can run at unit test level without needing a browser.
 Visual regression tests additionally verify that the layout remains unchanged.